-Cracks in ceilings may be cosmetic or a structural “Red Flag.”
-The importance depends on their shape, size, location and the cause of them.
+Cracks in ceilings may be cosmetic or they can be a structural “red flag”.
+The difference depends on the shape, size, location, and the cause of the cracks.

-Often we don’t even realize there are cracks or how old they are; did they just happen or have they been there for years?
-Once noticed, then it may be wise to do a little investigation of them.
-It’s not uncommon for homes to get a crack or two in their ceilings over time, therefore older home will generally have more ceiling cracks.
+Often we don’t even realize there are cracks and when we do notice them, we don’t know how old they are; did they just happen, or have they been there for years?
+Once the cracks are noticed, then it’s a good idea to do a little investigation into them.
+It is not uncommon for homes to get a crack or two in their ceilings over time, therefore older homes will generally have more ceiling cracks.

-New homes will often develop a few cracks in the first year or two, but most of them will be at door and window corners or at the areas where the walls meet the ceilings, rather than the ceiling itself.
-One of the common reasons for this that many homes will settle a little in the first year or two and the wood framing lumber usually drys out some which causes the studs, joist and rafters to twist or bow slightly.
+New homes will often develop a few cracks in the first year or two, but most of them will be at door and window corners or at the areas where the walls meet the ceilings, rather than on the ceiling itself.
+One of the common reasons for this is that many homes will settle a little in the first year or two.
+Also, the wood framing lumber usually drys out some which causes the studs, joists, and rafters to twist or bow slightly.
 Major track builders know that they will get a number of calls about these cracks in the first year or two and just consider it part of the construction business.

 Hairline and spiderweb type of cracks

 Hairline type of spiderweb cracks due to paint issues

 When repeated coats of paint are applied over other coats, then over a period of years, the chances of crazing (a pattern or network of hairline/ fine cracks) or alligatoring (a pattern similar to the reptiles scaly skin) cracking increases.

 The layer(s) under the topcoat get brittle over time and expand and contract due to thermal and moisture changes differently than the more flexible topcoat.
 These lower coats tend to crack first and then the cracks work their way up to the topcoat, thus patterns of thin cracks develop in the topcoat of the paint.